• Skip to primary navigation

 Step #4: Pull Everything Out, One Area At A Time

-And I mean everything.
-While you pull each item out, make quick decisions and place the item in one of the containers from Step #1.
+For each smaller area, you’ll pull out everything, and I mean everything.
+While you pull each item out, make quick decisions and place the item in one of the containers or bags from Step #1 – the donate bin, the relocate bin, or a trash bag.
 For the things that will go back where you found them, place those items on the clear surface you created in Step #2.
+You’ll deal with keep items next.

 Step #5: Be Ruthless

-Go over the items AGAIN that you decided to keep and placed on the clear surface while you put them back where they belong.
-Be ruthless.
-If you find yourself pondering an item, chances are you should declutter it but the longer you hold it you’ll be more likely to talk yourself into keeping it instead.
+While you move the keep items you’ve stored on the “clear” surface back into the area it belongs, think about each item again.
+This is when to be most ruthless.
+If you find yourelf pondering an item, chances are you should let it go.
+The longer you hold it, you’ll be more likely to talk yourself into keeping it instead.
+Try to go fast and make quick decisions.

-Repeat Steps #4-5 until the entire area is decluttered.
+Repeat Steps #4-5 in each small area until the entire area is decluttered.

 Step #6: Take Out The Trash & Recycling

-Immediately remove the trash and recycling before it becomes part of the scenery or things find their way back out!
+Immediately remove the trash and recycling before it becomes part of the scenery or things find their way out of the bags!

 For sale items: Give yourself a deadline to sell, then donate after that date.

-Yes, this is a lot of work!
-And this is why we break up decluttering different sections of the room on different days during the Declutter Challenge.
+Yes, this sounds like a lot of work, so make it simpler by practicing taking the emotion out of it and making quick decisions.
+This is why we break up decluttering different sections of the room on different days during the Declutter Challenge.
 A little work every day adds up quickly by the end of the week!

 From my home to yours,